Contact

 Man dies of heart attack after being discharged from hospital with chest pain

-Jenny Waight, specialist clinical negligence acting for the claimant successfully obtained an out-of-court settlement of £500,000 on behalf of the widow and children of a 47 year old man who died of a heart attack following a failure by Medway Maritime Hospital to adequately investigate and treat chest pain.
+Jenny Hawkes, specialist clinical negligence acting for the claimant successfully obtained an out-of-court settlement of £500,000 on behalf of the widow and children of a 47 year old man who died of a heart attack following a failure by Medway Maritime Hospital to adequately investigate and treat chest pain.

 The deceased attended A&E at Medway Maritime Hospital, having collapsed during a football match.
 When he awoke, he felt pain in his chest.